 The type of delivery (vaginal birth or Caesarean section), food, supplement and medication intake from the mother while breastfeeding all influence how the baby’s microbiome develops.
 The makeup of the microbiota in the first year after birth will influence a person’s health and wellbeing throughout their life.

 For example, research shows that children who consistently receive probiotics via breast milk, solid food, or supplements in the first few years after birth are less likely to develop seasonal and food allergies, intolerances, as well as chronic skin issues like eczema and atopic dermatitis.
+OMNi-BiOTiC Panda has shown in clinical studies to reduce the likelihood of eczema in the child’s first two years of life in children who had a predisposition to eczema.

 The International World Allergy Organization underlined this assumption in 2015, when they published a report stating that pregnant women who were at high risk of having a child with allergies would likely decrease the child’s risk of developing allergies if they took probiotic supplements during pregnancy and while breastfeeding.